googleapis/google-cloud-cpp/doc/packaging.md

 [^5]: The Google Cloud Storage client does not require Protobuf.

-[^6]: In some platforms, some libraries may need a newer version of Protobuf to
+[^6]: On some platforms, some libraries may need a newer version of Protobuf to
     workaround conflicts between system pre-processor macros and symbols used in the Protobuf-generated code.